What do User Signals mean?

 Bounce rate as an indicator of user engagement

 Bounce rate, or bounce rate, is a metric that measures the percentage of visitors who leave the site from the landing page without visiting other pages or interacting with the site.
-A high rejection rate can be a negative user signal, indicating that users are not finding what they are looking for or that the website is not user-friendly.
+A high bounce rate can be a negative user signal as it can indicate that users are not finding what they are looking for or that the website is not user-friendly.

 Social signals as user signals